-13. Hazardous Waste Management
+13. Hazardous Waste Management -

-Details available in the Chemical Hygiene Plan & BBP-ECP sections.
+Details available in the Chemical Hygiene Plan & the Biological Safety section.

 - a.
 Waste Management - i.
 As outlined in the Chemical Hygiene Plan, hazardous waste production will be minimized as much as possible. - ii.
-Solid Biohazardous waste, such as biologically contaminated plasticware or other materials, will be collected in an appropriate Biohazard container at the point of use.
+Solid biohazardous waste, such as biologically contaminated plasticware or other materials, will be collected in an appropriate Biohazard container at the point of use.
 When the Biohazard container is full, the bag will be loosely sealed and autoclaved to inactivate any biological material present.

-This Regulated Medical Waste will then be stored until proper disposal (see BBP-ECP). - b.
+- b.
 Waste Storage - i.
-Chemical waste will be stored in a Hazardous Waste container appropriate for its storage and combination with other chemical(s): - Full liquid chemical waste containers for STEM will be collected in the STEM bunker (126) for storage prior to disposal.
-Please call 908-737-7227 for pickup or information.
+Liquid chemical waste will be stored in a Hazardous Waste container appropriate for its storage and combination with other chemical(s); - 1.
+Full liquid chemical waste containers will be collected in the bunker for storage prior to disposal.
+Please call 908-737-7227 for pickup or information. - 2.
+Waste MUST be correctly labeled for storage and disposal.
+Labels must contain complete names, no abbreviations, of chemicals. - 3.
+The following Hazardous Chemical Waste label should be used and properly filled out: